Clint Bowyer: 2012: First season at MWR

-The following week, Bowyer rebounded, and finished second at Homestead (ironically behind Gordon) and completed the season with a career best second-place finish in the final points, passing Jimmie Johnson by one point, who was eliminated with a drive train malfunction.
+The following week, Bowyer rebounded, finished second at Homestead (ironically behind Gordon), and completed the season with a career-best second-place finish in the final points, passing Jimmie Johnson by one point, who was eliminated with a drive train malfunction.
 In victory lane at the race, Jeff Gordon apologized for his behavior at Phoenix and moved on from the incident.

 2013

 Bowyer started out 2013 by participating in the Rolex 24 Hours of Daytona, driving a Ferrari 458 with AF Corse/Michael Waltrip Racing.
 The team finished 16th overall and 7th in class.

-At Richmond International Raceway on September 7, Bowyer became the subject of controversy as, late in the race, his No. 15 Toyota spun; accusations were made that the spin was intentional, as part of an effort by MWR to ensure that Martin Truex Jr. qualified for the Chase for the Sprint Cup.
+At Richmond International Raceway on September 7, 2013, Bowyer became the subject of controversy as, late in the race, his No. 15 Toyota spun; accusations were made that the spin was intentional, as part of an effort by MWR to ensure that Martin Truex Jr. qualified for the Chase for the Sprint Cup.
 NASCAR president Mike Helton stated the following morning that scoring officials on the scene did not believe the spin was intentional, but that NASCAR was reviewing the incident.
-The following Monday evening, NASCAR docked all three MWR teams, including Bowyer, 50 driver/owner points.
+The following Monday evening, NASCAR docked all three MWR teams, including Bowyer, fifty driver/owner points.
 MWR was also fined $300,000.
 Despite the large penalty, Bowyer retained enough points to remain in the Chase.
 He had already clinched a spot in the Chase at the Irwin Tools Night Race.

 2014

 Bowyer did not participate in the Sprint Unlimited as he did not win a pole during the 2013 season.
-His season started on a wild note when Bowyer was involved in a last lap crash of race 2 in the Budweiser Duels, with Bowyer's car being sent airborne and performing a barrel roll before landing on its wheels.
+His season started on a wild note when Bowyer was involved in a last-lap crash of the second race in the Budweiser Duels, with Bowyer's car being sent airborne and performing a barrel roll before landing on its wheels.

 At Darlington, Bowyer was the center of controversy when he got some contact with Kurt Busch.
-While racing Busch for a top-ten spot, Bowyer drove into the back of Kurt Busch who spun out and wrecked.
+While racing Busch for a top-ten spot, Bowyer drove into the back of Kurt Busch, who spun out and wrecked.
 Busch replied by waving his hands in frustration at Bowyer under yellow.
-In a post-race interview, Bowyer apologized, stating "You never want to wreck anybody.
+In a post-race interview, Bowyer apologized, stating, "You never want to wreck anybody.
 It was quite clear I got into the back of him and wrecked him."

-Two weeks later at Richmond, Bowyer tried to move to the lead on lap 1 but tapped pole-sitter Kyle Larson which forced Larson to drive from 43rd for a recovery.
-Later his car caught fire on pit road during a pit-stop.
+Two weeks later at Richmond, Bowyer tried to move to the lead on lap one but tapped pole-sitter Kyle Larson, which forced Larson to drive from 43rd for a recovery.
+Later, his car caught fire on pit road during a pit stop.